Gebreegziabher/ibex-property-management-system/README.md

 # Property Management System

-This project is developed for the purpose of a course project at Maharishi International University, proposed by this lovely professor- https://github.com/muhyidean/.
+This system is developed for the purpose of a course project at Maharishi International University, proposed by this lovely professor- https://github.com/muhyidean/.
 We named the application - IBex.

 Property management portal is a web-based java and ReactJs project where house owners and customers can exchange information effectively and inexpensively.
 This system provides a user-friendly interface, satisfying the needs of the consumers.